radancyco/tb-ajd-template/README.md

 ## Which AJD should I use
 Thats a great question!
 The answer is relatively simple.
-If you are building an AJD on a site that has never had one, use the (code for version 2)[https://github.com/tmpworldwide/tb-ajd-template/tree/gh-pages/code/v2].
-If an AJD already exists then build any additional AJD's the same way the first AJD was built, it most likely was done with (code from version 1)[https://github.com/tmpworldwide/tb-ajd-template/tree/gh-pages/code/v1].
+If you are building an AJD on a site that has never had one, use the [code for version 2](https://github.com/tmpworldwide/tb-ajd-template/tree/doc-branch/code/v2).
+If an AJD already exists then build any additional AJD's the same way the first AJD was built, it most likely was done with [code from version 1](https://github.com/tmpworldwide/tb-ajd-template/tree/doc-branch/code/v1)

 ## Quick Links